 - Numbness, pain, and/or tingling in shoulders, arms, legs, and back

 A doctor will need to evaluate your range of motion and other factors to diagnose a whiplash injury.
-He or she may recommend an X-ray, MRI, and/or CT scan to rule out more serious injuries including nerve damage, broken bones, and spinal cord compression.
+They may recommend an X-ray, MRI, and/or CT scan to rule out more severe neck injuries, including nerve damage, broken bones, and spinal cord compression.

 to find a Morris Bart office near you.